- MSc Milestones

 - The thesis proposal will be evaluated by the student's Advisory Committee to ensure that the proposed research project meets the academic requirements of the degree sought and that the written proposal is satisfactory in both content and style.

 - A copy of the thesis proposal, along with the approval form will be sent via email to the IPN office showing confirmation that the thesis proposal has been approved.
 Digital signatures are acceptable.
-This is a link to the form.

 - If a proposal proves to be unsatisfactory, it will then be necessary for the supervisor to discuss with the student the weaknesses of the proposal and to supervise the incorporation of changes that will ameliorate the proposal.
 The student will then submit the final revised proposal to the IPN office.